3701-7-05 [Effective until 1/1/2012] Maternity unit: nursery.

 (5) In accordance with Chapter 119. of the Revised Code, for a second or subsequent violation of Chapter 3711. of the Revised Code or this chapter, or for an initial violation the director determines has caused or poses an imminent threat of serious physical or life-threatening danger, issue an order that the unit or home cease operation.

-(E) If the director issues an order revoking or suspending a license issued under this rule and the license holder continues to operate a maternity unit, newborn care nursery, or maternity home, the director may ask the attorney general to apply to the court of common pleas of the county in which the person is located for an order enjoining the person from operating the unit, nursery, or home.
+(E) If the director issues an order revoking or suspending a license issued under this rule and the license holder continues to operate a maternity unit, newborn care nursery, or maternity home, the director may ask the attorney general to apply to the court of common pleas of the county in which the license holder is located for an order enjoining the license holder from operating the unit, nursery, or home.
 The court shall grant the order on a showing that the person is operating the maternity unit, newborn care nursery, or maternity home.

 (F) In determining which of the actions to take under paragraph (D) of this rule, the director may consider, but is not limited to, the following factors:

-(1) The danger of serious physical or life-threatening harm to one or more patients or residents utilizing the health care service;
+(1) The danger of serious physical or life-threatening harm to one or more patients or residents, including a determination whether the harm presents an:

-(3) The number, if any, of patients or residents directly affected by the violation;
+(2) The number of patients or residents directly affected by the violation;

-(6) The actions taken by the maternity unit, newborn care nursery, or home tocorrect the violation; and
+(4) Whether the maternity unit, newborn care nursery, or home took appropriate actions to correct the violation; and